-How Does the IRS Decide How Much my Monthly Payment Will Be?
+How Does the IRS Decide How Much My Monthly Payment Will Be?

 Guaranteed IRS Installment Agreement

-If you meet certain IRS criteria, you or your business may be guaranteed eligibility for an installment agreement.
+If you meet certain IRS criteria, you or your business may be guaranteed eligibility for an installment plan.
 The best part of a Guaranteed Installment Agreement is that the IRS does not require you to complete a financial statement or verification.

 Streamlined Installment Agreement

-In- Business Trust Fund Installment Agreement
+In-Business Trust Fund Installment Agreement